Agent-Centric Relation Graph for Object Visual Navigation: Related Work

-ORG \cite{du2020learning} and VTNet \cite{du2021vtnet} are recently proposed to solve the visual navigation task and achieve a huge performance improvement.
-ORG \cite{du2020learning} establishes an object relationship graph for the objects in the scene.
-However, in addition to the relationship among objects, our model also perceives the relationship between the agent and the target.
-VTNet \cite{du2021vtnet} combines a spatial-enhanced local descriptor and a position-encoded global descriptor to learn the relationship between instances and observation regions.
-Compared with VTNet, we obtain a more informative feature representation that is more effective for visual navigation.
+ORG \cite{du2020learning} and VTNet \cite{DBLP:conf/iclr/DuY021} are proposed to solve the visual navigation task and greatly improve performance.
+ORG establishes a rough object relationship graph for navigation.
+However, our method specifically analyzes the influence of the relationship between objects in different directions.
+Specifically, our method builds an Agent-Centric Relation Graph (ACRG), which includes the horizontal relationship among objects and the distance relationship between the target and objects.
+Our graph can help agents perceive the environment more meticulously and improve navigation performance.
+VTNet adopts a transformer module to fuse spatially-enhanced local descriptors and position-encoded global descriptors through the transformer, allowing the agent to learn the relationship between instances and observation regions.
+Our method utilizes a well-designed ACRG to establish object relationships, \textit{i.e.,} horizontal and distance relationship.
+ACRG makes the agent aware of the various direction relationships between objects and better realize the search and navigation actions.
+Although we also utilize the transformer module, the kernel of our agent is ACRG.
+In our method, the transformer module is only an auxiliary module to associate the object relation and the observation regions.
+Compared with VTNet, we obtain a more informative feature representation than simply detecting features from visual observation.